Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Introduction

 One key challenge in visual speech processing is to distinguish homophenes~\cite{kim2022distinguishing}.
 Homophenes refer to the words having different sounds but showing the same lip movements.
 Therefore, a crucial aspect of developing visual speech processing systems is in the modeling of context so that the same lip movements can be mapped into correct different pronunciations (that is distinguishing homophenes).
 Recently, Large~Language~Models~(LLMs) \cite{zhang2022opt,brown2020gpt,workshop2022bloom} are attracting significant attention across various fields \cite{han2023imagebind,wu2023next,fathullah2023prompting}, thanks to their versatility and strong ability to model context.
 Motivated by the recent success of LLMs, we try to investigate whether the rich context modeling ability of LLMs can be employed in visual speech processing and can mitigate the ambiguity of homophenes, especially focusing on two tasks, VSR and VST.

 To this end, in this paper, we propose a new framework named Visual Speech Processing incorporated with LLM (VSP-LLM) that learns the seamless embedding of visual speech into the learned text space of LLMs.
 VSP-LLM employs a self-supervised visual speech model to embed the input visual speech into phoneme-level representations, where the derived phonetic information can be effectively associated with text \cite{zhang2022speechut}.
 Moreover, to reduce the computational burden in training along with LLMs, we propose a novel deduplication method that reduces the input sequence lengths of LLMs.
 Concretely, we employ visual speech units, the discretized representations of the features from a self-supervised model, as indicators for overlapped information between sequences.
 As the visual speech units can be regarded as pseudo-text \cite{lakhotia-etal-2021-generative}, the visual speech features assigned to the same visual speech units are averaged to reduce the processing of redundant information and improve computational efficiency.
-Through analysis, we show that we can reduce the sequence length by about 50\% with the proposed deduplication without any performance degradation.
+Through our analysis, we show that the sequence length can be reduced by approximately 50\% using the proposed deduplication, with minimal performance degradation.
 Finally, the proposed VSP-LLM is jointly trained to perform VSR and VST with a single model which is the first explored in this paper.
-We show that by bringing the powerful context modeling ability into visual speech processing, we achieve state-of-the-art performances in both VSR and VST, and comparable performances with the previous methods even if we utilize just 15 hours of supervised data.
+We show that by bringing the powerful context modeling ability into visual speech processing, we achieve state-of-the-art performances in both VSR and VST when using the LRS3 \cite{afouras2018lrs3} and MuAViC \cite{anwar2023muavic} datasets as training data.
+Additionally, our VSP-LLM trained with just 30 hours of data outperforms the recent translation model used 433 hours of training data.